eead-csic-compbio/eead-csic-compbio.github.io/data/IBSCv2_MorexV3.liftoff.f0.50.README.md

 The column names of the TSV file are:

 IBSCv2 gene, MorexV3 gene, v2 chr, v2 start v2 end, v3 chr, v3 start, v3 end

+Each row is a gene model pair, with HC models first and LC models towards the end of the file.